Healthdirect Free Australian health advice you can count on.

 • Try not to scratch the bumps.

-• Wash using a mild soap and warm, rather than hot, water.
+• wash using a mild soap and warm water

-• Gently pat or blot the skin dry and follow up by applying a soothing moisturising cream that contains lanolin, petroleum jelly or glycerine.
+• follow up by using a soothing moisturising cream — containing lanolin, petroleum jelly or glycerine

-Laser therapy can be used to successfully treat keratosis pilaris that has become very red and inflamed.
+Laser therapy can be used to treat keratosis pilaris.
+It can be helpful if your skin is very red and inflamed.

 Learn more here about the development and quality assurance of healthdirect content.